9and3/AndreaSettimi/index.md

 ## Current projects

+Here are the projects I am currently involved in.
+You can also find my preavious projects and open-sourced works on [my GitHub](https://github.com/9and3).
 You can use the [editor on GitHub](https://github.com/9and3/andreasettimi.github.io/edit/Master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.